The Catholic Diocese of Ballarat holds the care, safety and wellbeing of children as central to the fundamental responsibilities of the Church.

 - monitoring and continually improving safeguarding practices and processes

 - coordinating the response to allegations and reports of child safety related misconduct and child abuse in relation to clergy, employees and volunteers across the Diocese.

 4. Responding to and Reporting Child Safety Related Misconduct and/or Child Abuse

-Not reporting child safety concerns, complaints or allegations or preventing, influencing or coercing a person from making a report is a breach of the Safeguarding Children and Young People Policy and may result in disciplinary action and/or possible legal action.
+Not reporting child safety concerns, complaints or allegations or preventing, influencing or coercing a person from making a report is a breach of the Safeguarding Children, Young People and Adults at Risk Safety Policy and may result in disciplinary action and/or possible legal action.

-- Legal action cannot be taken against a person if a report is made in good faith (e.g. when there is a reasonable belief that abuse may be occurring) in compliance with the expectations set out in the Children, Young People and Vulnerable Adults Safety.
+- Legal action cannot be taken against a person if a report is made in good faith (e.g. when there is a reasonable belief that abuse may be occurring) in compliance with the expectations set out in the Children, Young People and Adults at Risk Safety Policy.

 - Victimising or harassing behaviour toward a person who has made a report is unacceptable and may result in disciplinary actions.

 - Support (e.g. counselling, pastoral support) will be provided to all parties involved in relation to any child safety concerns, allegations or complaints.

 All children and young people are vulnerable to abuse and harm however the Royal Commission into Institutional Responses to Child Sexual Abuse found that some children and young people have an even higher risk of being targeted for abuse than the general population.
 Children and young people at greater risk are:

 • those who have previously experienced abuse